AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 ### 3. Is there a way to decline a device registration request? {#is-there-a-way-to-decline-a-device-registration-request}

 You cannot decline the registration requests.
-Instead the registration requests should expire after a timeout that is configured in [Adobe Experience Manager Web Console](https://localhost:4502/system/console/configMgr/com.adobe.cq.screens.device.registration.impl.RegistrationServiceImpl).
+Instead the registration requests should expire after a timeout that is configured in `Adobe Experience Manager Web Console`.
 By default, this value is set to one day and is stored in a memory cache.

 ## Device Monitoring and Health Reports {#device-monitoring-and-health-reports}